 Bluebirds have favorite perches that they visit throughout the day.
 But there are areas without suitable perches that have the ideal ground cover conditions.
 Unlike western and eastern bluebirds that generally do not use these perchless areas, mountain bluebirds have solved this problem by hovering in mid-air while scanning the ground for prey.

-The hovering behavior sets mountain bluebird apart from its western and eastern counterparts.
+The hovering behavior sets the mountain bluebird apart from its western and eastern counterparts.

 During the breeding season, bluebirds maintain a territory.
 A mated pair defends its territory from neighboring bluebirds.
 Once the breeding season is over, males and females join wintering flocks.